DannielF/javaCycle/README.md

 Welcome to the workshop N° 1 Java Objects

-These are the task that we need to do:
+These are the task that I completed:

 1. create 3 new classes with public, private and protected attributes
 2. also add public, private and protected methods